aau-claaudia/hpc/docs/ai-cloud/additional-guides/run-a-batch-script.md

-In this guide, we will demonstrate how to submit a job to Slurm using a bash script.
+In this guide, we will demonstrate how to submit a job to Slurm using a batch script.

 !!! info "What is a bash script?"
-    A bash script is essentially a text file with a series of commands that you would normally type in the terminal.
-When executed, the script runs these commands in sequence.
-Bash scripts are used to automate repetitive tasks, manage system operations, and perform complex workflows.
+    A batch script is a text file that contains all the arguments you would otherwise give to Slurm via `srun`.
+The advantage of using batch scripts, is that they are a convenient way for us to document our workflow.

 Let's create a bash script to submit a simple job that runs a Singularity container.
 This job will run a Python script inside the container.